Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Hardness

-Finally, we set value $k$ in \FairVD to be equal to value $b$ in \dtuple.
-We need to analyze the correctness of the reduction.
-First, we observe that since entries of \dtuple are encoded unary, $|G|$ is linear in terms of the sum of all values in tuples, therefore linear in the size of \dtuple input size.
-Size of $\phi$ is a function of $|\MSs|$.
+We now analyze the correctness of the reduction.
+Since entries of \dtuple are encoded in unary, the number of vertices in $\bigcup_i C^i$ is linear in the sum of all tuple entries, and the private cliques contribute only $3d(b+1)$ additional vertices (which is comparable to the unary encoded items due to preprocessing of the trivial instances); hence $|G|$ is polynomial in the input size.
+The size of $\phi$ depends only on $|\MSs|$.

+Finally, we show the completeness and soundness of the reduction.
+Assume that \dtuple is a YES-instance, and let $f$ be a witness of that.
+Then the set $X$ such that $\forall_{i \in [n]} X \cap C^i = C^i_{f(i)}$ is a witness for a YES-instance of \FairVD.